bkuhn/talks/LinuxFestNorthWest-2011/NetServices/netservices.markdown

 + SaaS: Software as a Service

-+ True "SaaS" would end software freedom.
++ True &ldquo;SaaS&rdquo; would end software freedom.

 + Imagine: GCC as an network service.